-Worryingly, MRSA and ESBL-producing strains were identified among the isolates, with increased concurring antibiotic resistance [1, 10].
+Worryingly, MRSA and ESBL-producing strains were identified among the isolates, increased concurring with antibiotic resistance [1, 10].
 Ongoing surveillance of resistance phenotypes is critical to optimize treatment.
-Bacterial infection may be involved as an underlying or predisposing in otomycosis pathogenesis, factor facilitated by microtrauma, moisture, and prior antibiotic use [30, 31].
+Bacterial infection may be involved as an underlying or predisposing factor otomycosis pathogenesis, facilitated by microtrauma, moisture, and prior antibiotic use [30, 31].
 Further studies should be done to explore the interplay and sequence of fungal-bacterial co-infections.
-In this study, S. aureus isolates displayed susceptibility to gentamycin but variable sensitivity to other antibiotics like fluoroquinolones.
-Worryingly, 33% of S. aureus isolates were MRSA.
-Both P. aeruginosa isolates showed susceptibility fluoroquinolones, aminoglycosides, to and carbapenems, and both of them were ESBL-producers.
+In this study, S. aureus isolates displayed susceptibility to gentamycin but variable sensitivity to other antibiotics fluoroquinolones.
+Worryingly, 33% S. aureus isolates were MRSA.
+Both P. aeruginosa isolates showed susceptibility fluoroquinolones, aminoglycosides, and carbapenems, and both of them were ESBL-producers.
 The identification of resistance phenotypes in this study agrees with the literature on escalating antibiotic resistance [10, 11, 32, 33].
-These findings demonstrate the need for responsible antibiotic stewardship guided by local susceptibility profiles rather than empirical broad-spectrum antibiotic use, which could exacerbate antibiotic resistance.
+These findings demonstrate the need for responsible antibiotic stewardship guided by local susceptibility profiles rather than empirical broad-spectrum antibiotic use. could exacerbate antibiotic resistance.
 For example, gentamycin could be considered as a suitable first-line empirical antibiotic therapy for S. aureus infections based on observed sensitivities to this antibiotic.
 Identifying local resistance mechanisms and novel treatment approaches are also critical to counter the diminishing efficacy of conventional antibiotics [34].
-Continuous surveillance should be done to track susceptibility patterns over time to support optimal empiric therapy recommendations. should periodically Hospitals compile recent antibiogram data to tailor otomycosis treatment guidelines.
+Continuous surveillance should be done to track susceptibility patterns over time to support optimal empiric therapy recommendations.
+Hospitals should periodically compile recent antibiogram data to tailor otomycosis treatment guidelines.